pulumi/pulumi-hugo/themes/default/content/docs/clouds/aws/get-started/_index.md

 Pulumi requires cloud credentials to manage and provision resources.
 You must use an IAM user account that has **Programmatic access** with rights to deploy and manage resources handled through Pulumi.

-If you have previously <a href="https://docs.aws.amazon.com/cli/latest/userguide/cli-chap-install.html" target="_blank">installed</a> and <a href="https://docs.aws.amazon.com/cli/latest/userguide/cli-chap-configure.html" target="_blank">configured</a> the AWS CLI, Pulumi will respect and use your configuration settings.
+If you have previously installed configured the AWS CLI, Pulumi will respect and use your configuration settings.

 If you do not have the AWS CLI installed or plan on using Pulumi from within a CI/CD pipeline, <a href="https://docs.aws.amazon.com/general/latest/gr/aws-sec-cred-types.html#access-keys-and-secret-access-keys" target="_blank">retrieve your access key ID and secret access key</a> and then set the `AWS_ACCESS_KEY_ID` and `AWS_SECRET_ACCESS_KEY` environment variables on your workstation.